Artist Statement

 Would you define different periods in your work?
 If yes, which ones?

-I graduated from school at the same time as I got children, and I did a lot of work dealing with family life for some years.
+I graduated from school at the same time as I had children, and I spent several years dealing with family life.
 I based these works on photographs.
 They were about documenting and the meaning of photos on a personal level.
 So this could be perceived as a first ”period”, I guess.
 By the time of my divorce, my images also disintegrated, and I started to do abstract striped works.
-I wanted to leave photos as a base for my work but still keep a sort of matrix or underlying system.
-You could call it a second period even if I didn’t produce so much during this time.
-Six years ago, I started to do work from scratch with no model or system, only a vague formal idea, investigating the visual possibilities in the properties of the filler.
+I wanted to leave photos as a base for my work, but still keep a sort of matrix or underlying system.
+You could call it a second period, even if I didn’t produce so much during this time.
+Six years ago, I began working from scratch, without a model or system, guided only by a vague formal idea, and explored the visual possibilities inherent in the properties of the filler.
 To focus even more on this, I stopped using pigments to colour the filler and began working only with grey and white.
 So this constitutes my third and current period, you might say.

 Even though it may not be evident in any particular work, I think my understanding of this is the fundamental reason I do art in the first place.
-I investigate different angles of this dilemma, and perception is at the heart of it, and as painting to me primarily deals with that, I use it as a tool for this.
+I investigate different angles of this dilemma, and perception is at the heart of it.
+Since painting primarily deals with perception, I use it as a tool for this.

 Where does your inspiration come from?
 Is there any topic/art movement/experience that inspires you?

-As I’m as a person is interested in political issues and philosophical/psychological theories, I also find my biggest inspiration, or motivation, in this.
-In art, I think Informalism and artists like Antoni Tapies are very important to me right now.
-Also, movements like Arte Povera.
+As someone interested in political issues and philosophical/psychological theories, I find my biggest inspiration and motivation in this area.
+In art, I think Informalism and artists like Antoni Tapies are very important to me right now, as well as movements like Arte Povera.
 When I started as an artist, I was very inspired by conceptual artists like Bruce Naumann, Sophie Calle and Sol Le Witt, among others.

 I recently saw a video installation by Richard Mosse called Incoming in Copenhagen that was very powerful.
 I think I consume art, meaning it has to be fresh.
 I need to see art concerning the present.
-But as older encounters, I also had intense experiences with Henri Matisse Rosary Chapel in Vence and Picassos Guernica in Madrid.
+But as older encounters, I also had intense experiences with Henri Matisse's Rosary Chapel in Vence and Picasso's Guernica in Madrid.

 If you could meet an artist from the past, who would it be?

-I have not ever considered that.
+I have never considered that.
 I don't think there is anyone in particular.
 I'm more interested in art than the artists, I believe.
+But I wouldn't mind a game of chess with Duchamp.

 If you have to describe your work in 3 words, which ones would it be?